 Moreover, you can add additional factors on top of your 2FA.
 You can choose which services to apply multifactor authentication and which devices to trust.
 Though don't get too excited, this is treated as a separate app and a feature for business users.
 So, both NordPass and LastPass seem equals in this regard.

 LastPass there takes a more conventional approach and includes everything into one app.
 Free users get 50 MB of encrypted storage, which increases to 1 GB if you're a paying user.
 There's also a downside that each individual file cannot exceed 10 MB in size.
-So, even as a paying user, you'd only be able to upload 12-14 pdf documents of higher resolution.
 That's not too much.

 So, if you're more interested in the sheer amount, NordPass/NordLocker combo would be a better option.
 Meanwhile, if you're all about convenience and keeping some important files in the same vault, LastPass can be another option.